cyclr/docs/_bin/v2/pages/05-application-connectors/authentication/dynamics-crm-online.md

 1. In your _customer's_ Microsoft Azure portal, go to Azure Active Directory -> App registrations -> Your App name -> API permissions
 2. Click the "Grant admin consent for ..." button to allow the app to be installed into their directory.
 If the button is greyed out, the user you are logged in as doesn't have the appropriate permission - you may require an administrator to do this.

-### Additional Filter Condition

-Some methods provide "Additional Filter Condition" field.
-This can be used to filter results.
-The full MS Dynamics documentation is [here](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/query-data-web-api#filter-results). e.g. "and myCustomBool eq true"
-Warning: Ensure lowercase is used for the operators. i.e. AND will not work, and will work.

-### Additional Fields To Return
-Some methods provide "Additional Fields To Return" field.
-This can be used to return addtional data. e.g. Add a custom response field to the method and add the custom field to Additional Fields To Return, to tell the API to return.
-If there is more than one field use "," seperator.

 </section>